Arabicsource/ahsan/README.md

 ##### FIXME

 - [ ]   Category links scraped, however work on goroutines for scraping individual category pages.
+- [ ]   create channel to pass through links of categories
 - [ ]   refactor the regex code and have it as its own package to be imported.